The way you move your feet on the basketball court can be the difference between success and a misstep.

 Two of the most common mistakes made with the pivot foot are:

-- Dragging Your Pivot Foot: If your pivot foot doesn’t stay anchored in its original location and you drag it as you move around, you will be called for a traveling violation and will turn over the ball to the other team.
+- Dragging Your Pivot Foot: If your pivot foot doesn’t stay anchored in its original location and you drag it as you move around, you will be called for a traveling violation and will turn the ball over to the other team.

 - Picking Up or Changing Your Pivot Foot: Before you take a dribble, if you pick up your pivot foot or attempt to change pivot feet, you can also be called for a traveling violation.